-Kat is innovative and has heaps of unpredictable ideas that drove her to progress, most of the time.
+Kat is innovative and has many unpredictable ideas that drive her to progress most of the time.
 While posting content on Scarlet’s platforms, she here and there makes rash choices dependent solely upon transient feelings.

 This is an excellent lesson.
 While running virtual entertainment for a business, advertising office, or any organization, it is vital to ensure each post is decisively planned and not posted impulsively.

 The Social Dilemma

 The Social Dilemma is based on how people are compelled to use different technology platforms that are not aligned with social good.
-This narrative show discusses how social media controls the human mind and nurtures addiction to it.
+This narrative shows how social media controls the human mind and nurtures addiction.

-This series features a teen who continues to succumb to social media rage and turns into an addict.
-Meanwhile, the plot likewise takes the perspective of social media representatives or different experts into consideration to this excessive engagement in the artificial world.
+This series features a teen who succumbs to social media rage and becomes an addict.
+Meanwhile, the plot likewise takes the perspective of social media representatives or different experts into consideration for this excessive engagement in the artificial world.